This is a prologue to Iridia Enasteriou’s diary: How she got enthusiastic about Iridium flares and the replacement of the whole Iridium constellation.

 It so happened on 29 March, 2012 that a friend casually talked to me about a phenomenon called Iridium flares.
 I had never heard about it, but somehow it fascinated me.
 So I did some research and got my mind all set: I need to see one of these flares, just to find out what it’s like.
 Then I’ll be done.
 I had some knowledge of the night sky and its constellations, but knew nothing about orbits or satellites, let alone how to track them.
 And I thought it would all be very complicated.
 I was cooking up ways to get closer to the center lines of the flares, thought of climbing elevated points for a better view and all kinds of weird stuff.
 No progress was made, but on 26 May, 2012 I left for the beautiful island of Crete, equipped with a long print-out of the CalSKY flare results – a great page for flare predictions and a lot more.

-Next day, calmed by the relaxed Greek spirit and the warm evening breeze, I took a chance on my terrace and looked up at Cygnus or whatever constellation the instructions indicated.
-And, mind you, I immediately saw my first Iridium flare, just like that!
+A couple of days later, on 30 May, calmed by the relaxed Greek spirit and the warm evening breeze, I took a chance on my terrace and looked up at Cygnus or whatever constellation the instructions indicated.
+And, mind you, I immediately saw my first Iridium flare, SV 84, just like that!
 It was so beautiful and inspiring, and I could not believe how easy it had eventually been.
 I got completely excited and called Freya, who was vacationing close by.
 From that evening onwards, we took every opportunity for flare hunting.
 We quickly decided to start a bingo: We wanted to see each of those satellites flare at least once.
 This, of course, involved some serious book-keeping: When, where, which satellite, which magnitude … And we introduced our very subjective wow-factor into the equation: Every time we saw a flare, we got so excited that we screamed and yahooed so that the whole village woke up and knew our bingo had received another entry.
 You could call it our flaregasm score.
 Needless to say that we became avid flare evangelists and tried to pass on our newly found passion to as many people as possible.

 In those early days of my flare-hunts, I used all kinds of weird devices to spot the flares.
 Was is before there were all these apps, or had I just not yet become aware of them?
 Anyway, have a look at one of those specimen – a clinometer that helped me find the height at which to look for a flare: